BinayTripathi/TransactionAnalyzer/README.md

 >   To demonstrate a simple application design

 >   Effective usage of Java 8/9 stream features for better readibility and performance
+>
+>  Used guice as a light weight dependency injection framework.
+>
+>  Facade design pattern is used to hide the internal complexity.
+Class TransactionAnalyzerImpl is handles the complete orchastration for the execution flow
+>
 >  Integration test case to demonstrate the working application

 ```